checkmarx-ltd/open-source-template/README.md

 # Checkmarx Open Source Template

 This repo contains sample files to be used in Checkmarx open source software repositories.
-These files are guidelines that can be used in an Checkmarx open source projects to ensure that the project is described in a standard way.
+These files are guidelines that can be used in Checkmarx open source projects to ensure that the project is described in a standard way.

 ## Table of Contents
 - [Checkmarx Open Source Template](#checkmarx-open-source-template)